-The top 9 components of a treadmill: What you need to know when shopping for a treadmill.
+What do you need to know when shopping for a treadmill?

 Important note about Cost of Ownership of a Treadmill

 Something that will be repeated several times over the course of this series is the term cost of ownership.
-The cost of ownership is the financial estimate intended to help purchasers and owners understand their financial investment, both directly and indirectly.
-In other words: it is not just your initial investment, but also the investment(s) you will make over time to own and maintain your treadmill.
+The cost of a treadmill can range from a few hundred dollars to several thousand.
+But, treadmill owners need to understand a treadmill is not just it's purchase price.
 Much like an automobile, a treadmill has wear-items.
-And like a vehicle, components of a treadmill don’t necessarily break . . . they simply break down over time.
-So, components that break down frequently and quickly will result in the owner having a rather high cost of ownership, and vice-versa.
+Components of a treadmill don’t always break... they typically break down over time.
+So, components that break down frequently and quickly will result in the owner having a rather high cost of repair and maintenance... or a broken treadmill they can't use.
+Bottom line: If you plan to actually use your treadmill, quality is important.

 Most Importantly, don't get overwhelmed.
 Treadmills are complicated, but we are always here to help.